KWYi/Deep-Q-Learning-pytorch/README.md

 # Reinforcement-learning

-This is a PyTorch implementation of reinforcement learning.
+This is a PyTorch implementation of Deep Q-Learning.

 ## Example (1)- A result from the Atari_Breakout.